developerx167/rd-flexbutton/README.md

-FlexButton Component
+FlexButton - A Flexible and Unstyled Button Component for React
 ========================

-The FlexButton Component is a customizable and reusable button component for React applications.
-It can be easily integrated into any project, providing a flexible and user-friendly interface.
+FlexButton is a highly flexible and unstyled button component for React that allows you to create custom buttons with ease.
+With its simple design, FlexButton can adapt to various use cases and design needs, making it a perfect choice for any project that requires customizable buttons.

 Installation
 ------------